opsdroid/opsdroid/docs/matchers/dialogflow.md

 ## Dialogflow Authentication

+[Dialogflow](https://dialogflow.com/) is an NLP API for matching strings to [intents](https://cloud.google.com/dialogflow/docs/intents-overview) or [actions](https://cloud.google.com/dialogflow/docs/intents-actions-parameters).
+Intents are created on the Dialogflow website.

 With version 2 of Dialogflow, you will need a service account - a Google account associated with your Google Cloud project.
 You will need to log into your Google Cloud Platform account and head to **Create service account key**, you can follow the steps in the official documentation - [Getting Started with Authentication](https://cloud.google.com/docs/authentication/getting-started).

 Once you have your JSON file, you will need to place this file somewhere safe and add its path to an environment variable named **GOOGLE_APPLICATION_CREDENTIALS** (the official documentation explains how to do this as well).
 Once this is done you can start using the Dialogflow parser.

+### Localization

+If you use opsdroid in a language other than English, this parser will automatically grab the language code that you have set on your configuration.

+If you want to run this parser in a different language you can overwrite the language configuration by adding the `lang` parameter on this parser configuration.

+_Note: You need to add additional languages to be used with dialogflow, to do this you need to log into your [console](https://console.dialogflow.com) and under your bot name you can add additional languages._

 ## Configuring opsdroid